Table of Contents[Hide][Click to Show]

 - Sample an Onion Burger

-With a combination of galleries from sculpture, western landscape art and rodeo displays, the National Cowboy and Western Heritage Museum offers something for every visitor.
-See cowboy boot displays or thousands of pieces of different kinds of barbed wire.
+With a combination of galleries with sculpture, western landscape art and rodeo displays, the National Cowboy and Western Heritage Museum offers a museum dedicated to the American West.
+See cowboy boot displays or thousands of pieces of different kinds of barbed wire used to tame the wild west.
 Head outside to see the graves of notable rodeo animals.

 Visit the tranquil yet haunting memorial of the Oklahoma City bombing that changed the downtown face of Oklahoma City.
 On the morning of April 19, 1995, a truck full of fertilizer exploded in front of the Alfred P. Murrah Federal Building.
 In total, 168 people died, including children in the building’s daycare.